rOpenGov/noaa/README.md

-# histweatherdata: Accessing Weather Climate Data by NOAA
+# histweatherdata: Accessing Historic Weather Data by NOAA

 To use this